MizaGBF/Rosetta-Public/readme.md

 * Saving is done on Google Drive.
 If you want to use something else, you'll have to rewrite the `drive.py` component.

 The `assets` folder contains various images and other files used by the bot:
-* The various **icon.png** files are automatically set at the beginning of the month.
+* The various **icon.png** files are automatically set as the bot avatar at the beginning of related months.
 * The content of the `emojis` folder is used during the setup (see below).
-* The content of the `hosted` folder is merely a backup of some files I host on a github pages.
+* The content of the `hosted` folder is merely a backup of some files I host on a github page.
 In the advent I disappear, you must rehost them somewhere, and update their links in the code.
 * `font.ttf` is used by one command specific to my crew.
 You can remove it if you remove the corresponding cog.

 The `cogs` folder contains the bot Cogs, which are pretty much Command groups: